-Relaxing on the Isar or clinking glasses in the beer garden: These 10 things make the hot summer days and mild nights in Munich unforgettable.
+Whether relaxing by the Isar river or clinking glasses in a beer garden, there are loads of things to do in Munich this summer.
+Here are the top 10 to make the hot days and mild nights in the city unforgettable.

 Refreshment at Munich’s fountains

-Munich has over 700 large and small fountains, more than 180 of which are municipally owned.
-These are much more than just water dispensers, but are also small oases of refreshment on hot days.
-Allow your hand to briefly dangle in the Richard-Strauss-Brunnen or the Fischbrunnen or feel the spray from the Stachusbrunnen on your face – it is gloriously cooling.
-Some daredevils even run straight through the Stachusbrunnen.
-The Neptunbrunnen or the Wittelsbacherbrunnen are also wonderful sights.
+There are over 700 large and small fountains in Munich, more than 180 of which are municipally-owned.
+These are not just water bodies, but also small oases of refreshment on hot days.
+You can let your hands briefly dangle in the Richard-Strauss-Brunnen and the Fischbrunnen or feel the splash from Stachusbrunnen on your face.
+It is gloriously cooling.
+Some daredevils even run straight through the Stachus fountain.
+The Neptune Fountain or the Wittelsbacher Fountain are also wonderful sights to behold.

-From the Bavaria statue and the Ruhmeshalle, past the buildings at Königsplatz and all the way to the Siegestor: As soon as it gets dark, the lights turn on and Munich’s landmarks shine in all their glory: on mild summer nights, a stroll through the city reveals surprises of a completely different nature.
-Don’t forget your camera!
-The best option is to look for one of the many scenic observation points and enjoy the view of the radiant city from above.
+Visit the Bavaria statue and the Ruhmeshalle , and the buildings at Königsplatz all the way to the Siegestor .
+As soon as it gets dark, the lights turn on and these Munich landmarks shine in all their glory.
+Now there is even more, due to the ongoing summer in the city.
+At Konigsplatz, you can ride the colourful Ferris wheel and get in the moving shop that takes you into the world of the pirates.
+Don't forget your camera!
+The best option is to look for one of the many scenic observation points and enjoy the view of the radiant city, the event and much more.

-Who wants to sit inside when, even at night, it’s well over 20 degrees outside?
+Who wants to sit inside when, even at night, it's well over 20 degrees outside?
 Several open-air cinemas in Munich screen current blockbusters and classic films.
 With great entertainment like this, mild summer evenings seem to fly by.
-Other events such as the impark summer festival, Tollwood in Olympiapark or the classical-music concert at Odeonsplatz will entice you out into nature.
-And if you want to do something good for yourself, you can take part in sports with professional instruction at Fit im Park.
+Other events such as the impark summer festival , Tollwood in Olympiapark or the classical-music concert at Odeonsplatz will entice you out and into nature.
+Y ou can also take part in sports with professional instruction at Fit im Park.

 Picnics and relaxation in the parks

-The Englischer Garten is Munich’s most visited park in summer, too – no surprise there!
-But Westpark, Luitpoldpark and Ostpark also have a lot to offer: for example, places where you can spread out your picnic blanket and enjoy the summer weather.
-And the extensive park facilities at the castles are also perfect for long, rambling walks.
-To name one example, Nymphenburger Park awaits with its fairy-tale brook, sculptures and fountains.
+Though the Englischer Garten is Munich's most visited park in summer, but Westpark, Luitpoldpark and Ostpark also have a lot to offer.
+These are some places you can spread your picnic blanket and enjoy the summer weather.
+The extensive park facilities at the castles are also perfect for long, rambling walks.
+Nymphenburger Park is another sight that awaits with its fairy-tale brook, sculptures and fountains.

-The recreational value of the Isar is tremendous: The paths along the river are popular with joggers and walkers; dog owners use riverside forests and tracks for rambling walks with their pets.
-And in summer you don’t really need much more than a bikini, a blanket and a shady spot.
-Between the two bridges – Cornelius and Wittelsbacher – is the most lively spot, but there are also quieter areas at other points along the banks.
+The recreational value of the Isar is tremendous.
+The paths along the river are popular with joggers and walkers; dog owners use riverside forests and tracks for rambling walks with their pets.
+In summer you don't really need much more than a bikini, a blanket and a shady spot.
+Between the two bridges - Cornelius and Wittelsbacher - is the most lively spot, but there are also quieter areas along the banks.
 In some places, like Flaucher, you can also have a barbecue.

 Sipping a coffee in the sidewalk cafés

-It is not without reason that Munich is described as the ‘northernmost city in Italy’: Numerous sidewalk cafés line the streets and you can sit outside in the sun almost anywhere.
+There's a reason Munich is described as the 'northernmost city in Italy': Numerous sidewalk cafés line the streets and you can sit outside in the sun, almost anywhere.
 Some have tables on the pavement; others even have a couch to relax on or deckchairs in the sand.
-And while you enjoy an iced coffee with vanilla ice cream, cappuccino or espresso, you can also observe the vibrant atmosphere of the city.
+While you enjoy an iced coffee with vanilla ice cream, cappuccino or espresso, you can also observe the vibrant atmosphere of the city.

 Absolutely idyllic – Munich’s lakes

 Numerous lakes await sun-seeking swimmers in the Munich metropolitan region.
 Many of them, like Lerchenauersee and Fasaneriesee or Feldmochinger See, are easy to get to by bicycle and are even well-connected through public transport.
-The MVG Badebus (‘swimming bus’) drives to Langwiedersee and Lußsee in the hot summer months.
-And outside of the city limits as well, beautiful stretches of water like Feringasee or Poschinger Weiher are easy to get to.
-So don’t make excuses – head off to the lake!
+The MVG Badebus ('swimming bus') drives to Langwiedersee and Lußsee in the hot summer months.
+Outside of the city as well, beautiful stretches of water like Feringasee or Poschinger Weiher are quite accessible.
+So don't make excuses - head off to the lake!